Raising Hope for the 2019 Monarch Migration- Raise The Migration 7 Results

 If you’ve still got some raising to do, raise on!
 But please post in the comment box at the bottom of this page after you’ve released your last butterfly.

 Every year, I start Raise The Migration in early August, but monarchs raised at that time aren’t actually migration generation butterflies…they’re actually the parents to that amazing generation of travelers.

-There’s no way to tell whether butterflies will mate or migrate, but one telltale sign of a migration generation butterfly is its size.
-The first noticeably large caterpillars start to form chrysalides after the first week of September in our northern region…this year was no exception.
+There’s no way to tell whether butterflies will mate or migrate, but one telltale sign of a migration generation butterfly is its size, which is dependent on how much the caterpillar eats.
+The first super-sized caterpillars start to form chrysalides around the first week of September in our northern region…

 In the garden, you can tell non-migratory butterflies by their worn out wings.
 Non-migratory males are also more aggressive, chasing off potential competition while seeking out female companionship…migratory monarchs are in sexual diapause and only interested in stocking up on nectar for the long journey ahead.

 So how did our Raise The Migration Monarchs fare this season and what lessons did we learn raising forward?

 If you’re interested in a step-by-step guide digital guide with free updates (before each monarch season begins in spring) please check out the monarch raising guide by clicking this butterfly photo:

 For anyone who purchases the guide (or any other item) from Monarch Butterfly Life, you will be invited to our closed facebook group where you can discuss raising monarchs with other raisers and post your photos.